 We offer our trainees an environment where they will be working alongside some of the most respected and talented lawyers in their field.
 If you are driven, enjoy challenges and are motivated by the idea of completing a training contract in a global environment, then we would like to hear from you.

-We run a one-week spring vacation scheme and three summer vacation schemes (one- two weeks in duration).
-Applications for our 2018 vacation schemes will open on 1 October 2017 and close on 31 January 2018.
+We typically run a one-week spring vacation scheme and two summer vacation schemes (two weeks in duration).
+Applications for our 2024 vacation schemes will open on 5 October 2023 and close on 14 January 2024.

-Vacation scheme participants spend time in at least one department of their choice, working under the guidance of our fee earners.
-They also follow a structured programme of talks and workshops designed to help them to understand more about HFW and our business areas.
+Vacation scheme participants follow a structured programme of talks and workshops designed to help them to understand more about HFW and our business areas.
 Our vacation schemes are an integral part of our training contract recruitment process and all vacation scheme participants attend a guaranteed interview for a training contract as part of the vacation scheme.

 Every year we recruit only a small number of trainees – 15 per year split across a September and March intake.
 This enables us to give every trainee our full attention, and means that your individual contribution makes a difference.